 Not all ingredients are created equal:

-The continuation of the HANAH Series that takes a hard look at the food supplement industry and what we put in our bodies
+Part 3 of the HANAH Series that takes a hard look at the food supplement industry and what we put in our bodies

-You may have noticed that mushrooms are having a moment.
+You may have noticed that mushrooms have been having a moment.
 For the longest time, the only people who gave a fudge about fungi were chefs who utilized them in recipes for their taste and texture and Traditional Chinese Medicine practitioners.
 But now the word is well and truly out on the health benefits mushrooms can provide, and their appeal has outgrown the produce aisle, extending to a dizzying array of teas, powders, capsules, and more that are given an increasing amount of shelf space.

 One of the most powerful types of fungi is Cordyceps sinensis, a highly sought after Himalayan medicinal mushroom.
 In Bhutan, Tibet and Nepal, indigenous peoples have witnessed the curative power of Cordyceps first-hand for generations, and centuries-old Traditional Chinese Medicine texts like the Ben Cao Cong Xin praise the fungus’s innumerable abilities to ward off common colds, combat back pain, suppress coughs, sharpen the senses and more.
 Yet as we’re so fixated on hard evidence in the West, scientists have started putting Cordyceps under the microscope to examine it at the molecular level.